Services & Financial Investment

 In-Person Sessions Available in Houston

 If you’re located in or near the Houston area and prefer face-to-face interaction, I also offer in-person sessions.
-These are held in a welcoming and private office designed to foster comfort and trust located in the heart of Houston, close to US 59. and Kirby.
+These are held in a welcoming and private office designed to foster comfort and trust located in the Houston Heights are, close to 610. and N Shepherd Dr.

 Whether you choose telehealth or in-person therapy, my goal is to create a safe, collaborative environment where you can explore your experiences and work toward meaningful change.